peteroupc/peteroupc.github.io/morealg.md

 <a id=Implementation_Notes_for_Box_Shape_Intersection></a>
 ### Implementation Notes for Box/Shape Intersection

 The "[**Uniform Distribution Inside N-Dimensional Shapes**](#Uniform_Distribution_Inside_N_Dimensional_Shapes)" algorithm uses a function called **InShape** to determine whether an axis-aligned box is either outside a shape, fully inside the shape, or partially inside the shape.
-The following are notes that will aid in developing a robust and exact implementation of **InShape** for a particular shape.
+The following are notes that will aid in developing a robust implementation of **InShape** for a particular shape, especially because the boxes being tested can be arbitrarily small.

 1. **InShape**, as well as the divisions of the coordinates by _S_, should be implemented using rational arithmetic.
 Instead of dividing those coordinates this way, an implementation can pass _S_ as a separate parameter to **InShape**.
 2. If the shape is convex, and the point (0, 0, ..., 0) is on or inside that shape, **InShape** can return&mdash;